 The department incorporates a tenth competency in the curriculum of applying Christian faith development principles to inform and guide competent, ethical, and professional practice.
 Students graduate with the ability to recognize the interconnectedness of their faith and practice, giving them the perspective of humans as spiritual beings that interact with God in different ways.

 Social Work Bible Study

-Each semester, an on-campus bible study is offered for all students within the Social Work Department.
-Students lead students spiritually through facilitating faith-fased discussions on living Christ-centered lives in the context of ethical social work practice.
-The bible study is an integral aspect of the department, allowing students to grow in their personal faith while establishing competency in integrating faith development principles in the social work field.
+Each semester, an on-campus Bible study is offered for all students within the Social Work Department.
+Students lead students spiritually through facilitating faith-based discussions on living Christ-centered lives in the context of ethical social work practice.
+The Bible study is an integral aspect of the department, allowing students to grow in their personal faith while establishing competency in integrating faith development principles in the social work field.
 Check out what our 2019 Prayer Chaplains have to say about the benefits of facilitating a bible study for the major:

 How Scripture Supports the Six Core Values of Social Work